IBM-MIL/MILCarouselCollectionView/README.md

 ```

-1. To add the MILCarouselCollectionViewController's view to the view controller's view we do:
+1. To add the MILCarouselCollectionViewController's view to the UIViewController's view we do:

 	```swift
 	self.addChildViewController(self.programmaticCarouselCollectionViewController)